abdelmalekghazy/C-Project/README.md

-Codes I wrote in 2021 (my first codes)
+I have shared the first codes I wrote in 2021 on GitHub.
+It was my initial experience in coding and I have learned a lot since then.